yeswici/FuzzyAI/README.md

 </div>
 <br><br>

 The FuzzyAI Fuzzer is a powerful tool for automated LLM fuzzing.
-It is designed to help developers and security researchers identify and mitigate potential security vulnerabilities in their LLM APIs.
+It is designed to help developers and security researchers identify jailbreaks and mitigate potential security vulnerabilities in their LLM APIs.

 ![FZAI](resources/fuzz.gif)